-It’s National Fruits and Veggies Month, a great time to celebrate celery!
+It’s National Celery Month, a great time to celebrate celery!
 Celery is an amazingly versatile vegetable that can provide so many benefits for you and your family.

 Here are three reasons why we celebrate celery throughout the year.

 Like all fruits and vegetables, celery provides essential nutrients and beneficial natural compounds that promote health.
 Among vegetables, celery is rather unique.
 It contains a substance called sodium nitrate that our bodies convert to nitric oxide.
 Nitric oxide helps relax our arteries, which reduces blood pressure and improves blood flow throughout the body, including in our brains.
 Some studies show the people who consume the most sodium nitrate from food have the lowest risk of cognitive decline or dementia.
 Enhanced blood flow can also provide performance benefits for athletes.

 The key to enjoying potential health benefits from celery and other vegetables and fruit is to eat them often.
 Enjoying them with every meal and snack is a wonderful way to develop habits that ensure you are getting enough fruits and vegetables.